-6 ANALYSIS OF BNB OPEN DATA AT 5.3E19 POT
+6 ANALYSIS OF BNB OPEN DATA1 AT 5.3E19 POT

-Before proceeding to the full eLEE analysis, validation on neutrino energy reconstruction is performed and shown in this section.
-Validation on event selection using NuMI data is presented in Sec.
-7, e.g. the v_e BDT score distribution in Fig. 54.
+Before proceeding to the full eLEE analysis, validation of the neutrino energy reconstruction is performed and shown in this section.
+Validation on v_e CC event selection using NuMI data is presented in Sec.
+7, e.g. the v_e BDT score distribution in Fig. 39.
+Validation on the v{μ} CC and v_e CC event selection using BNB far sideband data2 at 6.37e+20 POT is presented in Sec.
+8.

 As discussed in Sec.
-2.1, three methods are used to reconstruct the neutrino energy: i)

-travel range, ii) recombination model by converting dQ/dx to dE/dx, and iii) EM shower energy reconstruction based on the ionization charge.
-The simulation of the travel range for various particle relies on GEANT4 simulation.
+2.1, three methods are used to reconstruct the neutrino energy: i) travel range, ii) recombination model by converting dQ/dx to dE/dx, and iii) EM shower energy reconstruction based on the ionization charge.
+The simulation of the travel range for various particle relies on a GEANT4 simulation.
 The recombination model used to convert dQ/dx to dE/dx is taken from Ref.
 [9].
-A dedicated validation was done by comparing reconstructed dQ/dx as a function of the residual range between data and simulation in Fig. 31.
+A dedicated validation was done by comparing reconstructed dQ/dx as a function of the residual range between data and simulation in Fig. 33.
 While a difference is observed between the data and the simulation central value, the agreement is clearly improved between data and the detector variation sample ("Recomb2"), which is used to estimate the detector-related systematics.